pixelboogie/VR-Sound-Design-in-Unity/README.md

 # VR-Sound-Design-in-Unity

 ## Description
 **VR-Sound-Design-in-Unity** is a project focused on creating immersive audio experiences in a VR environment.
 The project allows users to play virtual drums, with sound effects that vary based on the player's interactions, such as the speed of the drumstick.
-This project was built using Unity and C#, and it is based on the video tutorial "VR Sound Design in Unity" by Valem Tutorials, which can be found [here](https://www.youtube.com/watch?v=sCObQSNRqN4).
+This project was built using Unity and C#, and it is based on the video tutorial "VR Sound Design in Unity" by Valem Tutorials, which can be found [VR Sound Design in Unity](https://www.youtube.com/watch?v=sCObQSNRqN4).

 ## Features
 - **Interactive Virtual Drums**: Users can play virtual drums in a VR environment, with sound triggered by hitting the drum surfaces.